 Where you opt out of receiving these messages, this will not apply to personal data provided to us as a result of a product/service purchase or other transactions.

-We may have to share your personal data with third parties who provide us services in connection with the operation, maintenance and storage of our Website or third parties that provide us with other data storage services (such as Wix), to the extent necessary for the provision of such services.
+We share your personal data with third parties who provide us services in connection with the operation, maintenance and storage of our Website or the Platform or third parties that provide us with other data storage services (such as Wix, AWS, DataDog, PagerDuty, Google, HotJar, OneTrust), to the extent necessary for the provision of such services.

 We require third parties to respect the security of your personal data and to treat it in accordance with the law.
 We permit our third-party service providers to process your personal data for specified purposes and in accordance with our instructions.